 About OHIO: Film & Television

-In addition to plays, recent MFA playwriting alums have also gone on to write for film and television, including such shows as the Emmy Award-winning 24, the Emmy Award-nominated Battlestar Galactica, Law and Order: Criminal Intent, Chuck, Smash, Lucky 7 and HBO’s In Treatment with Gabriel Byrne, and Netflix’s Grace and Frankie with Jane Fonda and Lily Tomlin.
+In addition to plays, recent MFA playwriting alums have also gone on to write for film and television, including such shows as 24, Battlestar Galactica, Law and Order: Criminal Intent, Chuck, Smash, HBO’s In Treatment with Gabriel Byrne, and Netflix’s Grace and Frankie with Jane Fonda and Lily Tomlin.

 For further information on the Ohio University MFA in Playwriting, or to learn more about our students and alumni, use the links along the top of this page.
 Or, subscribe to our RSS feed, Twitter feed, Facebook page, and sign up for email updates on the News page.